Japanese Encephalitis Vaccine

 If you are travelling to or working in Eastern Asia, Southern Asia, or the Western Pacific for 1 month or more you may need to get the vaccine.

-The risk of getting the virus depends on the season of travel, location, length of stay, and types of activities you participate in.
+The risk of getting the virus depends on the season of travel, location, length of stay and types of activities you do.
 Generally, the risk of infection is greater in agricultural or farming areas.
 The travel clinic doctor or nurse will advise if you should receive the vaccine.

-The vaccine is approved for adults and children age 2 month of age and older.
-It is given as a series of 2 doses, or shots, 28 days apart.
+The vaccine is approved for adults and children age 2 months of age and older.
+It is given as a series of 2 doses, or shots, 7 or 28 days apart for adults.
+For children under 18, give 2 doses, or shots, 28 days apart.
 An extra dose of vaccine, called a booster, should be given 12 to 24 months later if you continue to travel or work in areas that has the virus.
 A second booster dose is not required for at least 10 years.